open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 Calls `Set Attribute` on the underlying `Span` with the specified name/value pair.

-If the type of the specified value is not supported, the value MUST NOT be set and a warning SHOULD be generated following the [error handling](error-handling.md) section.
+If the type of the specified value is not supported, the value MUST be converted to a string.

 ### Log

 Calls `Add Event` on the underlying `Span`.

-If an explicit timestamp is specified, it MUST be converted from microseconds to nanoseconds.
+If an explicit timestamp is specified, a conversion MUST be done to match the OT and OTel units.

 ### Finish

 Calls `End` on the underlying `Span`.

-If an explicit timestamp is specified, it MUST be converted from microseconds to nanoseconds.
+If an explicit timestamp is specified, a conversion MUST be done to match the OT and OTel units.

 ### SpanContext